 The 10-4-2 Strategy by Joe Mullings

-I love frameworks and Joe Mullings’s 10-4-2 Strategy: How to Connect with Industry Leaders on LinkedIn is one of my favorites!
+I love frameworks and Joe Mullings’s 10-4-2 Strategy is one of my favorites!
 It’s a highly effective way to grow your business with the potential to outperform all channels.
 Below is Joe’s strategy blended with a few of my own pointers and changes.

 Change Your Mindset